ErtasBunyamin/Trading_BotV2/README_EN.md

 # Bitcoin Trading Strategies Simulator

 ## Project Purpose
 This application aims to regularly fetch the Bitcoin price using the Binance API and simulate five popular and safe trading strategies simultaneously in a virtual environment for comparison.
-All strategies share a single virtual balance of 10,000 TL, and the results are presented with detailed graphs and profit/loss tables.
+Each strategy trades with its own virtual balance of 10,000 TL, and the results are presented with detailed graphs and profit/loss tables.

 ## Features
 - Fetch the Bitcoin price every five minutes using your Binance API key
 - Apply the five most commonly used and trusted trading strategies
-- Simulate long/short trades with a shared virtual balance of 10,000 TL
+- Simulate long/short trades with an independent 10,000 TL balance for each strategy
 - Real-time buy/sell simulation adjusts position size according to signal strength
 - Separate graph for each strategy:
   - Price curve